 All employees of CoreCivic are eligible to participate in the CoreCivic 401(k) Savings and Retirement Plan (the "Plan") upon reaching age 18 and completing six months of qualified service.
 Eligible employees may contribute up to 90% of their eligible compensation, subject to IRS limitations.
-For the years ended December 31, 2022, 2021, and 2020, CoreCivic provided a discretionary matching contribution equal to 100% of the employee's contributions up to 5% of the employee's eligible compensation to employees with at least 500 hours of employment in the plan year.
+For the years ended December 31, 2023, 2022, and 2021, CoreCivic provided a discretionary matching contribution equal to 100% of the employee's contributions up to 5% of the employee's eligible compensation to employees with at least 500 hours of employment in the plan year.
 Employer matching contributions paid into the Plan each pay period vest immediately pursuant to safe harbor provisions adopted by the Plan.
-During 2022, 2021, and 2020, CoreCivic's discretionary contributions to the Plan were \$15.3 million, \$15.2 million, and \$15.0 million, respectively.
+During 2023, 2022, and 2021, CoreCivic's discretionary contributions and expense to the Plan were \$14.4 million, \$15.3 million, and \$15.2 million, respectively.